-Small plane crashes after taking off from Long Island airport
+Pilot, passenger killed in small plane crash on Long Island's North Fork

-A single-engine plane with two occupants on board erupted in flames after it crashed Saturday shortly after taking off from a Long Island airport, according to reports.
+A pilot and a passenger were killed Saturday when a single-engine plane crashed and erupted in flames shortly after taking off from a Long Island airport, according to reports.

-Firefighters from the town of Southold responded to the crash site on Long Island’s North Fork and Federal Aviation Administration officials said the plane involved was a Beechcraft A36.
+Firefighters from the Town of Southold responded to the crash site on Long Island’s North Fork and Federal Aviation Administration officials said the plane involved was a Beechcraft A36 Bonanza.

 3 KILLED IN ARKANSAS HELICOPTER CRASH, 1 INJURED: STATE POLICE

-The fate of the pilot and the passenger was not immediately known, Newsday reported.
+Southold Supervisor Scott Russell confirmed the deaths of the two people, Long Island News 12 reported.
+The victims have not been identified.

-The plane flew low and then crashed on land owned by a farmer in Riverhead, the paper reported.
+The plane flew low and then crashed on land owned by a farmer in Riverhead, Newsday reported.

-"Firefighters, police officers and rescue personnel arrived at the scene within minutes and put out the ensuing fire," the farmer's daughter Evelyn Martinez told the paper.
+"Firefighters, police officers and rescue personnel arrived at the scene within minutes and put out the ensuing fire," the farmer's daughter, Evelyn Martinez, told the paper.
 "This is a sad tragedy, and our thoughts and prayers go out to the family of the passengers of the aircraft."

 CLICK HERE TO GET THE FOX NEWS APP

-The Beechcraft departed MacArthur Airport in Ronkonkoma around 9 a.m. and crashed about 15 minutes later, Long Island News 12 reported.
+The Beechcraft departed MacArthur Airport in Ronkonkoma around 9 a.m. and crashed about 15 minutes later, News 12 reported.